top of page

 The most widely used screening test for color blindness is the Ishihara Color Vision Test.
 The seemingly random colored dots are arranged in such a fashion that a person with normal color vision will see a single-digit or two-digit number within the array of dots.

-But a colorblind person will either be unable to see a number or will see a different number than the one seen by a person with normal color vision.
+However a colorblind person will either be unable to see a number or will see a different number than the one seen by a person with normal color vision.

 The test is named after Japanese ophthalmologist Shinobu Ishihara (1879-1963), who devised the procedure and first published a description of it in 1917.
 THIS IS WAY TOO OLD TEST FOR 2020!